 Taking Things Up a Notch

 These days, most organizers have a website right from the get-go.
 Even if it’s a simple one-pager with contact details and basic information about your services, it is expected that a credible business will have an online presence.
 As your business grows, your website needs to evolve as well, to reflect your increasing expertise and status within the organizing industry.
-We’ve recently had the pleasure of working with a number of clients who were ready to take their websites to the next level.
+I’ve recently had the pleasure of doing a website redesign for a several clients who were ready to take their business to the next level.

 Cindy Kamm – Details etc.